Intro to Methods for Writing the First Manuscript Draft

 The goal of this series is to provide academic writers, like yourself, with tools to personalize and improve the writing process.

-I encourage you to experiment with them, find what works for you, and then tell me about it.
+I encourage you to experiment with them, find what works for you, and then tell me about it (find me on LinkedIn or Bluesky).
 What worked?
 What didn’t work?
 Why not?
 Perhaps your experience will make it into a future post. ;)

 Drafting Techniques and Methods: